NaizyNS/Ashwamedham/README.md

-# Ashwamedham
+# Aswamedham
-Mini Project, Ashwamedham is a reverse quiz game.
+Mini Project, Aswamedham is a reverse quiz game.